tracel-ai/burn/burn-book/src/guide/conclusion.md

 # Conclusion

-We have seen in this guide the basic building blocks to get started with Burn.
-There are still so much more to explore, but this is supposed to get you up to speed to be productive with the framework.
+In this short guide, we've introduced you to the fundamental building blocks getting started with Burn.
+While there's still plenty to explore, our goal has been to provide you with the essential knowledge to kickstart your productivity within the framework.